smoak/hubot-jabbr/README.md

     # Optional, you can choose the transport to use to connect to the server with.
 Default is serverSentEvents
     % heroku config:add HUBOT_JABBR_TRANSPORT="longPolling"

+    # Optional, you can set the gravatar with the following:
+    % heroku config:add HUBOT_JABBR_GRAVATAR="gravatar@email.com"

 ### Supported transports